About 5,000 to 6,000 adolescents (aged 15 to 19) are diagnosed with cancer each year in the United States.

-About 600 adolescents die from cancer each year.
+About 500 to 600 adolescents die from cancer each year.
 Cancer is the fourth leading cause of death in this age group, behind only accidents, suicide, and homicide.

 The overall survival rate for cancer in teens has not improved as much in the past few decades as it has for cancers in children, although current overall survival rates are similar.
 As with cancers in children, the progress in some cancers in adolescents has been greater than in others.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Cancer Facts & Figures 2020 Atlanta, GA.
 Special Section: Cancer in Adolescents and Young Adults.
 American Cancer Society.
 2020.

 American Cancer Society.
 Cancer Treatment & Survivorship Facts & Figures 2019-2021.
 Atlanta, Ga: American Cancer Society.
 2019.

 Bleyer A. How NCCN guidelines can help young adults and older adolescents with cancer and the professionals who care for them.
 J Natl Compr Canc Netw.
 2012;10:1065-1071.